 One of the ways we can show God’s love is by participating in publicly endorsed strategies of containment, including social distancing.
 At the same time, we don’t want to isolate people who are in need all around us.
 As a church together and as individual Christians, we want to care for others in any way that we can according to all the health and safety guidelines and recommendations made by government leaders and health professionals.

 Volunteers continue to serve the public at our Caring Center downtown.
-Though we are not offering our clothing services at this time, our volunteers are maintaining the food ministry in a drive-thru fashion and we are keeping the group under 10 to comply with the city mandate.
+Our volunteers are maintaining the food and clothing ministry in a drive-thru fashion and we are keeping the group under 10 to comply with the city mandate.